- check_ipmi_sensor is no longer packaged with OP5 Monitor 9. Look into check_monitor_hardware_ipmi instead.

 - Set a username and a password.

-Note: these steps are not necessary on the op5 Monitor server, only on the systems we want to monitor.
+Note: these steps are unnecessary on the OP5 Monitor server, only on the systems we want to monitor.

 Sensor groups that can be monitored

-Note: the availability of the sensor groups is variating depending on system configuration.
+Note: the availability of the sensor groups is varying depending on the system configuration.

-If the check-commands does not exist in your configuration, do a "Check Command Import" via: ('Configure' -> 'Commands' -> 'Check Command Import -> check_ipmi_sensor').
+If the check-commands do not exist in your configuration, do a "Check Command Import" via: ('Configure' -> 'Commands' -> 'Check Command Import -> check_ipmi_sensor').

 Some check commands example following: